Marudhanayagam: Casting

 The original cast included veteran Kannada actor Vishnuvardhan playing the role of Wajid Khan, with supporting actors Nassar, Naseeruddin Shah, Om Puri and Amrish Puri also given pivotal roles.
 Om Puri pulled out of the film in mid-1998 due to prior commitments and Sathyaraj replaced him in the film.
 When the film was postponed, the team were still waiting to hear back from actors Amitabh Bachchan and Rajinikanth who were approached to play guest roles.
 The latter was approached to portray the Maratha ruler, Pratap Singh of Thanjavur.
 The team approached Napoleon to play a role in the film, but his unavailability led to actor Pasupathy being cast in his first film role.
 The actor, who has since gone on to appear in successful films, was set to feature in the role of an antagonist and had shot for five days.
+Babu, an actor who became paralysed after a stunt accident in the early 1990s, was cast in the role of a disabled nobleman.
 Furthermore, actor Pasupathy Raj and actor-director R. C. Sakthi were signed on to essay other supporting roles.

 Kate Winslet was offered the lead female role of Marsha, but her rejection led to the makers considering other options.
 British casting director Priscilla John joined the team to assist with European casting.
 Haasan and his brother Chandrahasan visited France to audition European actors and were able to shortlist individuals to portray the lead actress and the main antagonist.
 Screenwriter Jean-Claude Carrière accompanied Haasan to further auditions in London, where actors were selected to play characters including that of Stringer Lawrence.
-In order to physically prepare for his own role, Haasan went on a diet by eating only eggs, fruits and vegetables.
+To physically prepare for his own role, Haasan went on a diet by eating only eggs, fruits and vegetables.